jonathansharman/najan/src/arguments.md

 # Arguments

-Arguments to a verb are expressed as [case-marking](./case.md) prepositional phrases modifying the verb.
+Arguments to a verb are expressed using optional modifiers, each marked for [case](./case.md).
 As a result, arguments have no fixed order, and a single verb can take multiple arguments of the same semantic role.

 In the following, "you" and "I" are joint agents of the eating of a single
 orange: